 Scottsdale Water was issued Arizona’s first permit for direct use of recycled water.
-One Water Brewing Showcase at Canal Convergence will showcase the purity of advanced treated recycled water.
+One Water Brewing Showcase at Canal Convergence helped showcase the purity of advanced treated recycled water.

 During the week of September 12, 2019, the Advanced Water Treatment Plant at the Scottsdale Water Campus became the state’s first – and one of only three in the nation – permanent water treatment facility permitted to treat recycled water for potable water uses.
 Meaning- wastewater from Scottsdale homes and businesses can be treated to a purity level that exceeds even bottled water standards.
 Potable water reuse also provides another option for expanding a region’s water resource portfolio.
 The groundbreaking permit effectively establishes a model for cities across Arizona to begin working towards reusing their precious water resources for future, long-term water sustainability.